John Garand: Designer of firearms

 Garand's fondness for machinery and target shooting blended naturally into a hobby of designing guns, which took a more vocational turn in 1917.
 That year the United States Army took bids on designs for a light machine gun, and Garand's design was eventually selected by the War Department.
-Garand was appointed to a position with the United States Bureau of Standards in Washington D.C. with the task of perfecting the weapon.
-The first model was not built until 1919, too late for use in World War I, but the government kept employing Garand as an engineer with the Springfield Armory starting from November 4, 1919 until he retired in 1953.
+Garand was appointed to a position with the United States Bureau of Standards in Washington D.C., with the task of perfecting the weapon.
+The first model was not built until 1919, too late for use in World War I, but the government employed Garand as an engineer at the Springfield Armory from November 4, 1919 until he retired in 1953.